The bylaws serve as the governing document for the Staff Senate.

 All Committees shall work with the Public Relations Committee to assist with production of all documents, correspondence, flyers, etc., before publication.

-6. Staff Recognition Committee– develops and administers events and programs to recognize and reward Staff Employees for their service to UND.
+- Staff Recognition Committee – develops and administers events and programs to recognize and reward Staff Employees for their service to UND.
 Coordinates events such as Spring Fling, and in conjunction with Council of State Employees (COSE), plans activities for State Employee Recognition Week.
 This Committee also administers the UND Staff Senate Senator of the Year award.
 Coordinates monthly and annual U-Shine award, as well as fall and spring Exceptional-U awards.

-7. Community Relations Committee – advertises and accepts applications from local non-profit organizations that will receive funds generated from UND Denim Days.
+- Community Relations Committee – advertises and accepts applications from local nonprofit organizations that will receive funds generated from Jeans Give Back.
 The Committee will review applications and determine recipients of funding.
-The Committee will approve and publicize regular and special Denim Days as submitted throughout the year.
-All collected donations from UND employees will be turned in to the President’s Office for deposit.
-Coordinates annual Tubs of Love drive by selecting local non-profit organization(s) to receive donation(s) in December.
+The Committee will approve and publicize regular and special nonprofits from Jeans Give Back as submitted throughout the year.
+All collected donations from UND employees will be turned in for deposit.
+Coordinates annual Tubs of Love drive by selecting local nonprofit organization(s) to receive donation(s) during the spring semester.

 A. University Senate